victords/super-bombinhas-editor/README.md

 * The width and height, in number of tiles.
 Edit the values in the fields and click OK to change the size.
 * The number of the background image.
 It will identify the background to be used using the pattern "&lt;game repository&gt;/data/img/bg/&lt;number&gt;.png".
+To make a background available in the editor, it must be placed in the data/img/bg directory of the editor as well.
 * The background music identifier.
 It will identify the background music to be used using the pattern "&lt;game repository&gt;/data/song/&lt;identifier&gt;.ogg".
 * The type of exit of the section.
 The first 4 options, which represent arrows